spajeo/DataAnalysis_MachineLearning/Analyzing Star Wars Survey/README.md

 `Do you consider yourself to be a fan of the Star Wars film franchise?` - Has a Yes or No response
 `Have you seen any of the 6 films in the Star Wars franchise?`
 `Do you consider yourself to be a fan of the Star Wars film franchise?`

-`The next six columns represent a single checkbox question.` The respondent checked off a series of boxes in response to the question, Which of the following Star Wars films have you seen?
-Please select all that apply.
+* The next six columns represent a single checkbox question.
+The respondent checked off a series of boxes in response to the question, `Which of the following Star Wars films have you seen?
+Please select all that apply`.

+The columns for this question are:

+`Which of the following Star Wars films have you seen?
+Please select all that apply. - Whether or not the respondent saw Star Wars: Episode I The Phantom Menace.`
+`Unnamed: 4` - Whether or not the respondent saw Star Wars: Episode II Attack of the Clones.
+`Unnamed: 5` - Whether or not the respondent saw Star Wars: Episode III Revenge of the Sith.
+`Unnamed: 6` - Whether or not the respondent saw Star Wars: Episode IV A New Hope.
+`Unnamed: 7` - Whether or not the respondent saw Star Wars: Episode V The Empire Strikes Back.
+`Unnamed: 8` - Whether or not the respondent saw Star Wars: Episode VI Return of the Jedi.

-`Please rank the Star Wars films in order of preference with 1 being your favorite film in the franchise and 6 being your least favorite film.` - How much the respondent liked Star Wars: Episode I The Phantom Menace
+`Please rank the Star Wars films in order of preference with 1 being your favorite film in the franchise and 6 being your least favorite film.` - How much the respondent
+        * liked Star Wars: Episode I The Phantom Menace
-Unnamed: 10 - How much the respondent liked Star Wars: Episode II Attack of the Clones
+* `Unnamed: 10` - How much the respondent liked Star Wars: Episode II Attack of the Clones
-Unnamed: 11 - How much the respondent liked Star Wars: Episode III Revenge of the Sith
+* `Unnamed: 11` - How much the respondent liked Star Wars: Episode III Revenge of the Sith
-Unnamed: 12 - How much the respondent liked Star Wars: Episode IV A New Hope
+* `Unnamed: 12` - How much the respondent liked Star Wars: Episode IV A New Hope
-Unnamed: 13 - How much the respondent liked Star Wars: Episode V The Empire Strikes Back
+* `Unnamed: 13` - How much the respondent liked Star Wars: Episode V The Empire Strikes Back
-Unnamed: 14 - How much the respondent liked Star Wars: Episode VI Return of the Jedi
+* `Unnamed: 14` - How much the respondent liked Star Wars: Episode VI Return of the Jedi

 `Do you consider yourself to be a fan of the Star Wars film franchise?` - True or False
 `Do you consider yourself to be a fan of the Star Trek franchise?` - Yes or No
 `Gender` - Male or Female

-The columns for this question are:

-Which of the following Star Wars films have you seen?
-Please select all that apply. - Whether or not the respondent saw Star Wars: Episode I The Phantom Menace.
-Unnamed: 4 - Whether or not the respondent saw Star Wars: Episode II Attack of the Clones.
-Unnamed: 5 - Whether or not the respondent saw Star Wars: Episode III Revenge of the Sith.
-Unnamed: 6 - Whether or not the respondent saw Star Wars: Episode IV A New Hope.
-Unnamed: 7 - Whether or not the respondent saw Star Wars: Episode V The Empire Strikes Back.
-Unnamed: 8 - Whether or not the respondent saw Star Wars: Episode VI Return of the Jedi.

 ## Here are some potential next steps:

-Try to segment the data based on columns like Education, Location (Census Region), and Which character shot first?, which aren't binary.
+* Try to segment the data based on columns like Education, Location (Census Region), and Which character shot first?, which aren't binary.
 Are they any interesting patterns?
-Clean up columns 15 to 29, which contain data on the characters respondents view favorably and unfavorably.
+* Clean up columns 15 to 29, which contain data on the characters respondents view favorably and unfavorably.
-Which character do respondents like the most?
+* Which character do respondents like the most?
-Which character do respondents dislike the most?
+* Which character do respondents dislike the most?
-Which character is the most controversial (split between likes and dislikes)?
+* Which character is the most controversial (split between likes and dislikes)?